Preface

 Since it was originally made using advanced technology, the crystal that was polished via great magic power further increased its efficacy over time.

-Halberd possessing a spiral-shaped handle and strangely shaped twin blades.
-Such a spear that had been prepared possesses a complex structure that can be called excessive.
+Halberd possessing a spiral handle and strangely-shaped twin blades.
+The likes of the built-in spear are endowed with a complex structure that can be called excessive.

 Its origin is unknown, but it is said to be something created from the wisdom of the destroyed country Olaphis.

-As to why a magic nation founded its capital on this particular corner of the continent, relics of the Old World are likely to blame.
 One of the larger chambers in the bastille collects a broad assortment of items, some stored in chests and even hidden behind false walls.
-By all indications, this is a storage room.
-And among the items left to rot in storage, we find pots exclusive to Anor Londo in the original Dark Souls.
-(DS1) Indeed, the Heiden ruins and the Lost Bastille are practically next to each other on the official map for Drangleic, so it is feasible for remnants of the divine capital to have encompassed a larger area than the limits of Heide’s Tower of Flame would suggest.
+By all indications, this is a storage room, one which holds objects in varying conditions denoting a wide age gap.
+And among these items left to rot in storage by different owners throughout the eras, we find pots from Anor Londo in the original Dark Souls.
+(DS1) The Heiden ruins and the Lost Bastille are practically next to each other on the official map for Drangleic, so it is feasible for remnants of the divine capital to have encompassed a larger area than the limits of Heide’s Tower of Flame would suggest.
 In fact, after Heide’s watery destruction, this coastal area might be the only spot where pieces of the original capital had survived.
-It reasonable then for later peoples to settle there when trying to study the history of their predecessor and ultimately build upon it.
+It reasonable then for later peoples to settle there when trying to study the history of their predecessor.
 And the founders of Olaphis didn’t find just any piece of the gods’ ruined homeland.

 Soul of the Duke’s Freydia that is the crawler’s watchman.